fabrizioamort/Veritasloop/docs/USAGE.md

 2. **Save results with `--output`**: Keep verification records
 3. **Enable tracing for complex cases**: Use `--trace` to debug issues
 4. **Disable cache when testing**: Use `--no-cache` for fresh results
+5. **Monitor for timeouts**: Long verifications may hit 5-minute limit

 ### For Web UI Usage